-In April 2022, the Company announced that Waverton Investment Management Limited had decided not to proceed with the launch of a new share class.
+In April 2022, the Company announced that Waverton Investment Management Limited (who would have been appointed as Investment Manager if the capital raise had been successful) had decided not to proceed with the launch of a new share class.
 The Company also announced that it would continue its existing investment policy and realisation strategy and continue to be advised by Hindsight Solutions Limited (the "Investment Adviser") in the execution of that strategy.
 The Company will not make any new investments.
 The Directors' have reviewed various options and believe an orderly wind up is the most effective method.